 - Stir until just moistened - there should be some lumps.

-- Add the shredded zucchini and blueberries.
+- Squeeze out the extra moisture from the grated zucchini before adding to the batter.
+Add the shredded zucchini and blueberries.
 Stir to just mix in,

 - Sprinkle the tops with the lemon streusel mixture

 - Bake for 18 to 24 minutes - tops should be brown and center set. (see notes)